Find Nursing Schools

 Public Public vs. Private

-The total student population at University of Arkansas at Monticello is 2,645, of which 2,352 students are undergraduates and of those, 1,692 are full-time.
+There are 2,352 undergraduates at UAM, of which 1,692 are full-time, and there are 2,645 students altogether.
 It takes the average UAM undergraduate about 4.7 years to complete their degree.

-Roughly 47% of students at UAM take out loans to pay for college.
-The average amount of student loans is $5,738 a year.
-The school reports a student loan default rate of 4.4% which is much lower than the average rate of 10.8%!
+54% of UAM students take out loans to afford college costs.
+The average amount of student loans is $5,756 a year.
+This school’s student loan default rate of 10.4% is close to the national average of 10.8%.

 Other Arkansas Colleges